OuYa01/cpp-journey/projects/3_BankSysteme1/README.md

-Here's a README file based on your project description:

----

 # Project: Client Management System

 This project implements a **Client Management System** that allows you to store, manage, and retrieve client data.
 The data is saved in a text file, and you can perform various operations like adding, deleting, and viewing client information.